ekspla/micropython_aioble_examples/README.md

-So *a ```while True:``` loop* with *a ```charateristic.notified()```* shown in the official examples, as well as ```hr_read.py``` shown above, are not necessarily useful; **notified packets should be well separated in time**.
+So *a ```while True:``` loop* with *a ```charateristic.notified()```* shown in the official examples, as well as ```hr_read.py``` shown above, are not necessarily useful; **notified packets should be well separated in time from each other**.

-Though I do not know exactly what is the future plan of the developers to solve the issue, there is a comment in ```aioble/client.py``` as follows:
+Though I do not know exactly what is the future plan of the core developers to solve the issue, there is a comment in ```aioble/client.py``` as follows:
 ```
 # Append the data.
 By default this is a deque with max-length==1, so it